Skip to content

 Landmark

-The address of Cheddar Gorge is BS27 3QF.
-Cheddar Gorge, located in the centre of Somerset, is one of England’s most stunning natural sights.
+Cheddar Gorge’s address is BS27 3QF.
+Located in the centre of Somerset, it is one of England’s most stunning natural sights.
 Cheddar Gorge is the largest cove in England, with a height of 450 feet (137 metres).
 It contributes to the country’s breathtaking natural scenery.
-The location is well-known for its breathtaking beauty and prehistoric findings.
+The location is well-known for its stunning beauty and prehistoric findings.

 The earliest complete prehistoric skeleton discovered in England, the Cheddar Man, is the most well-known discovery from Cheddar Gorge.
 It was uncovered in 1903.
-The greatest underground river in England can be found in Cheddar Gorge, with some of it being accessible on specialised guided excursions.
+The greatest underground river in England can be found in Cheddar Gorge, with some accessible on specialised guided excursions.

 Sherwood Forest